-- What should I do if important data is lost while I’m migrating Windows 10 to a different drive?
+- What to do if important data is lost while moving Windows 10 to a different drive?

 Often when buying a disk, users are guided only by the price of the drive, forgetting that over time, the purchased memory capacity may not be enough or a faster disk may be needed.
 Therefore, there are situations, when the user buys a new hard drive of a larger capacity or a new SSD drive to speed up the data transfer and the computer in general.
 Besides, cloning a HDD to SSD frees up space on the first drive to store other files.
 It is also a significant time-saver – you do not have to install on the other drive the OS from scratch and configure all the necessary drivers.
 These are significant advantages, especially since transferring an OS to an SSD can be done in a few simple steps.